What is Acupuncture?

 Methods of Payment

-Cash or Checks only at the clinic.
-There is an ATM next to the clinic.
+Cash, Checks or Credit Card.
 Checks can be made payable to “OSCA”.
-You can also pre-pay with a credit card for a series of five treatments when you schedule online– click “view products/packages” at the top of the scheduling page.
+You can also pre-pay with a credit card when you schedule online– click “view products/packages” at the top of the scheduling page.

 How does the sliding scale work/ Do You Require Proof of Income?